COPA-DATA/zenonLogicAPI/README.md

 - Added Resolver support for varying nodes and abstract/interface properties
 - Added OnDeserialized/OnSerialize/OnSerialized to zenonSerializable

+#### 1.2.x.x

+- Added support for Nullable<T> serialization/deserialization without extra converters
+- Added support for Enums in nodes
+- Bugfix for zenonSerializableNodeContent: Was possible that the full node was overriden by it
+- Added UnknownNodeContent

 ## Next major steps

 - [ ] Refactor the serializer:
   - [ ] Dictionaries to be serialized
   - [ ] Support Converters for zenonSerializableNodeContent
   - [ ] Support Converters for zenonSerializableNodes
+  - [ ] Support for UnknownNodeContent
   - [ ] Do we really need the "Parent" property everywhere?
         Shouldn't we use Parents only for file structures etc?
 - [ ] Map the K5Project tree completely